Salento's Valley of Palms

 Staff had great recommendations for the most part and were very helpful.
 I did find some of the restaurants they suggested to be too touristy as I prefer a more authentic experience.
 Coffee Tree offered a few services I've never seen which were really helpful: a packed lunch and rubber rain boots.
 Totally worth it if there's any rain.

 If you find yourself in Salento hike the Cocora Valley and visit the Ocaso Coffee Tour.
-Also, eat at El Rincon de Lucy in town, deliciously cheap food.
+Also, eat at El Rincon de Lucy in town.
+It’s deliciously cheap.